recommended reblooming tools

 Grow Light System

 There are two things I really like about the fluorescent Pro Light System I use.
 First, the lights don’t get too hot, so you don’t have to worry about burning your orchids.
 Second, you can adjust the lights to the height of your orchids.
-Since Phalaenopsis are a low-light and Cattleyas are a high-light orchid, you can lower the lights for Cattleyas and bring the lights up higher for Phalaenopsis.
+Since Phalaenopsis is a low-light and Cattleyas are a high-light orchid, you can lower the lights for Cattleyas and bring the lights up higher for Phalaenopsis.

 In addition to the height of the lights, keep in mind that the center of the bulb has the strongest light.
 So place orchids with higher light requirements in the center and those with lower light requirements on the edges.